University of Bristol: 21st century

+Growth in the number of postgraduate students lead to the establishment of the postgraduate union in 2000.

 In 2002, the university was involved in an argument over press intrusion after details of then-prime minister Tony Blair's son's application to university were published in national newspapers.
-In the same year, the university opened the new Centre for Sports, Exercise and Health in the heart of the university precinct.
+In the same year, the university opened the new Centre for Sports, Exercise and Health in the university precinct.
 At a cost, local residents can also use the facilities.